 So start considering color in your social media marketing content and plan, but also think about how that color lines up with your business voice.

-Let’s also take a look at KissMetrics infographic where they looked at color.
+Let’s also take a look at KissMetrics infographic where they look at color.
 According to them, here are what a few common colors make us feel:

 - Yellow: optimism and youth